darktable-org/dtorg/content/pages/about/screenshots.md

 [![screenshot-2]({filename}/images/screenshot-2_768.png)]({filename}/images/screenshot-2.png)
 darktable's _darkroom mode_ with an image opened.
 The left panel offers you informations about the processed image and your editing history.
-Beside that the snapshot module can be found there - useful to compare the image (or parts of it) before and after a change in the process values - as shown here.
+Beside that the snapshot module can be found there&nbsp;– useful to compare the image (or parts of it) before and after a change in the process values&nbsp;– as shown here.
 In this example the powerful color zones module has been used to change the green hue of the leaf into orange.

 <hr>